Neural Projected Quantum Dynamics: a systematic study: Machine precision on small systems, the limitation of Monte Carlo sampling, and the importance of curvature

-We now demonstrate the theoretical possibility of solving infidelity optimizations to machine precision.
-Specifically, we revisit the same quench dynamics studied in \cref{sec:results_big} from $h=\infty$ to $h=h_c/10$, but on a smaller $4\times 4$ lattice where expectation values to be computed exactly by full summation.
+We now demonstrate the theoretical possibility of solving infidelity-based optimizations to machine precision.
+Specifically, we revisit the quench dynamics studied in \cref{sec:results_big}, involving a quench from $h=\infty$ to $h=h_c/10$, but now on a smaller $4\times 4$ lattice—small enough to allow exact summation over the entire Hilbert space.

-In \cref{fig:numerical_precision} we compare the results obtained using a CNN with configuration $\Theta = (10,10,10,10;3)$ against the exact dynamics.
-The results show perfect agreement with the exact solution, with optimizations converging to the target state with machine precision.
+In \cref{fig:numerical_precision}(a-b), we show the variational p-tVMC dynamics computed by evaluating all statistical averages relevant to the optimization exactly.
+These results exhibit perfect agreement with the exact solution, with optimizations converging to the target state within machine precision.

-However, Monte Carlo simulations of the same dynamics exhibit results comparable to those shown in \cref{results_small}, where convergence is good but falls short of machine precision.
-As discussed in \cref{sec:auto_damping}, this discrepancy is likely due to the poor estimation of the curvature matrix when using a limited number of samples, leading to unreliable updates.
-Indeed, increasing the number of samples significantly improves the results, as convergence towards the full summation results is approached.
-Unfortunately, solutions compatible with the ones in full summation seem require a sample size on the order of the Hilbert space.
+By contrast, performing the same simulations using Monte Carlo sampling—i.e., evaluating statistical averages over a finite number of samples—yields results similar to those shown in \cref{results_small}.
+While convergence remains qualitatively good, it no longer reaches machine precision.
+As discussed in \cref{sec:auto_damping}, this discrepancy is likely due to poor estimation of the gradient and curvature matrix when using limited sample sizes, which leads to unreliable updates.
+Indeed, increasing the number of samples steadily improves the results, bringing them closer to the exact, noiseless solution.
+Achieving results comparable to full-summation, however, appears to require a number of samples on the order of the Hilbert space dimension itself.
+This is illustrated in \cref{fig:numerical_precision}(c), where we display optimization trajectories for the following infidelity minimization problem:

+The initial parameter configuration corresponds to the state at time $Jt=1.25$, obtained from the noiseless p-tVMC simulation shown in \cref{fig:numerical_precision}(a-b).
+The target state $\ket{\psi_{t}}$ at time $Jt=1.3$, by contrast, is taken from the exact evolution of the TFIM dynamics and encoded exactly, using one complex-valued parameter per entry of the state vector.